redjax/neovim/README.md

 ## Updating

 To get the latest stable version of the configuration, run `git switch main && git pull`.
-For the latest development release, run `git switch dev && git pull`.

 ### Linux